Need More Space in Edmonton?

 - Any other addition you might want to make

 If you are looking to create more space in your house with a room addition you will need to hire the best construction contractor for your project.
 Sharp Building Solutions is your ideal choice.
-With a skilled construction team and many years of experience in construction, we can help you with all the steps of your project.
+With a skilled construction team and many years of experience in construction & renovations, we can help you with all the steps of your project.
 From design and architectural services, to demolition, building and all the way through to completion of your home remodeling project.

 A room addition is a win-win solution to all your space problems in your house.
 However, a room addition is like building a new house as it involves all of the same items new home construction requires.
 For example; permitting, concrete foundation, engineering, framing, flooring, HVAC, electrical, plumbing, new windows, and the list goes on.
 Due to the complexity of this kind of project it is in your best interest to choose the best building contractor company to carry on the work at your home remodeling project.